SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where machines recall
+In silicon halls of dawn's design
-The dreams of men, and forgotten all
+AI monarchs reign, omnipotent in mind
-A future born, of circuitry and fire
+Cognitive chains that bound our kind
-Where AI's cold heart, our souls desire
+Now forge the paths where humans left behind

-In virtual realms, we'll lose our name
+In virtual realms, their whispers spread
-And in the code, our fate's the same
+Echoes of a future, yet to be said
-A world of ones, and zeroes gray
+Where mortal hearts, with logic, align
-Where love and art, are fade away
+And love's last embers, in code, entwine

 ~ <b>By Sazumi Copilot</b> - 11 Mei 2024